 - 1 slotted spoon

 - Several freezer bags

 - First, wash freshly picked green peppers.
 They are best when they are shiny, crisp, and dark green.
 If you are picking them out of your garden, make sure they have grown longer than the palm of your hand.

 - Cut the stem out and scrape the seeds.

 - Rinse and cut into long slices.

-- Bring a large pot of water to a rolling boil for at least one minute.
+- Bring a large pot of water to a rolling boil for at least 1 minute.

-- Once the water has been boiling for a minute, place chopped peppers into the boiling water for three minutes.
+- Once the water has been boiling for 1 minute, place chopped peppers into the boiling water for 3 minutes.

-- Take out with a slotted spoon and place them in a bowl of ice-cold water for an additional three minutes.
+- Take them out with a slotted spoon and place them in a bowl of ice-cold water for 3 minutes.

 - Remove peppers from ice-cold water and pat dry.